martincf/lightbox/index.md

 And whilst I have a lot of fantastic equipment to start with (see below), I would love it if anyone can contribute their old darkroom kit that's going unused (tanks, reels, trays, etc.) -->

 ## Learning
 A medium term goal will be to offer darkroom film development and print workshops.
 It can be daunting doing this stuff without help and guidance.
 Whilst I don\'t profess to being an expert (yet!)
 I am very capable at film development, and competent at printing.
-Get in touch below if you\'d like to register interested.
+Get in touch below if you\'d like to register your interest.

 <!-- <p class="photo"><img src="{{ site.baseurl }}/assets/images/photo1.jpg" alt="" /></p> -->